Solar Power Replacing Diesel Generated Electricity

 We can access this overview via any internet connection

-Our daughter Anne was so impressed with our first full months electricity bill once we had commissioned the system she decided not to wait until spring but to have 5kw installed on Kowhai Lane Lodge as soon as possible.
+Once we had commissioned the system our daughter Anne was so impressed with our first full months electricity bill she decided not to wait until spring but to have 5kw installed on Kowhai Lane Lodge as soon as possible. ( At that stage we were still partially grid ties).
 And it was installed by Tansley Electrical when they put our second array up.
 Kowhai Lane is quite different to Sails Ashore in that it is “Grid Tied” Feeding excess electricity into the local power system, and drawing from the system when demand exceeds P/V supply.
 This makes sense, as there are significant periods when the property is empty, both during the day when guests are out enjoying the Island, and of course when the house is unoccupied.

 The timing of the project was quite fortunate, as Tansley’s manager told us when we ordered we had the last of a shipment, and the next would be 22% higher cost.